eringrand/edavproj/2015-04-21-satscores.md

 1. _Missing data:_ We lose a lot of data from schools that didn't report their scores.
 1. _Time:_ The data we're using come from vastly different years.
+1. Aggrating the information in a way that makes the most sense.
+(Zipcodes?
+Neighborhoods?
+School Districts?
+Boroughs?)

 </section>